smgrv123/diced-docs/pitch deck/Pitch Deck - Content.md

 ## Funding Ask
 **$300,000**
+*more detailed breakdown of the funds that are being requested. what personnel is required, the utilisation of supply chain, cost of setting up a q-coms model to cater to impulse consumption as well with an increased SKUs list.*

 With the funds we aim to:
 - Set up the initial kitchen infrastructure and start delivering the meal kits.